ifedapoolarewaju/reuq/README.md

 })
 ```

-The `resources` key in line ADD_LINE_NUMBER_HERE makes `reuq` know what API resource endpoints your app
+The `resources` key makes `reuq` know what API resource endpoints your app will be working with.
-will be working with.
 In this case we load a json file instead because we don't have an API to make calls to.
-But this could as well be a full url like "http://myapi.com/endpoint/" or a relative one like "/endpoint/"
+But this could as well be a full url like `http://myapi.com/endpoint/` or a relative one like `/endpoint/`

-on line ADD_LINE_NUMBER_HERE `videos` is the name of the particular resource.
-You can name it anything you like
+`videos` is the name of the particular resource.
+You can name it anything you like.

-on line ADD_LINE_NUMBER_HERE `dataKey` is the JSON object key to access the resource data from.
+`dataKey` is the JSON object key to access the resource data from.
 Notice that in `videos.json`
 the array of videos is stored under the attribute `data`.
 To inform Reuq of what key to access data of a resource you add `dataKey`
 see ADD_DOC_URL_HERE for more.

-#### Loading resources to DOM with Reuq Templates
+#### iv.
+Loading resources to DOM with Reuq Templates

 Make `index.html` to become this